-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 - the relative bargaining power of the parties.

-The customary warranties on an Isle of Man M&A transaction are no different from those in other jurisdictions and will typically cover, among other things:
+The customary warranties in an Isle of Man M&A transaction are no different from those in other jurisdictions and will typically cover, among other things:

 - accounts;